Review of the Regional Plan: Water for Otago

 • Part 3 will include separate schedules, appendices and maps.

-If you want to find out more about the architecture of the proposed new LWRP click here.
+Find out more about the architecture of the proposed new LWRP.

 Freshwater Management Units